-- Pro Tip: If you suffer from hip joint pain, neither of the equipment is for you.
+- Pro Tip: If you suffer from hip joint pain, neither of these fitness machines is for you.
 Instead, go for a recumbent exercise bike for that issue.

-- Pro Tip: And if you don’t like seated exercise machines and still looking for something minimum impact, go for an elliptical machine.
+- Pro Tip: If you don’t like seated exercise machines and still looking for something with minimum impact but a full body workout, go for an elliptical machine.

 Both exercise bikes and rowers help you increase your conditioning and endurance through challenging workout sessions.
 They will help you lose weight, tone your muscles, and will improve your heart health.

 As mentioned above, assault bikes are better for quick weight loss and HIIT.
 You can gain some flexibility and keep your muscles active by simply peddling on them casually.
 But if you need long-term resistance training for toned muscles, then a rower would be the one for you.